idaholab/Malcolm-Helm/README.md

 pod "test-pod" deleted
 </pre>

-The NFS directory will be marked as "archived" and can be manually deleted.
+The NFS directory will be renamed as "archived-default-test-claim-pvc...." and can be manually deleted.

 ```
 rm -rf archived-default-test-claim-pvc-20de4d0b-3e1c-4e7b-83c9-d6915a483328/